Art-ek/HTTP-codes-URL-and-redirects/README.md

 ++ features ++
 - added burp as a proxy so you can see all the GET requests in burp for further scans....
 - script follows redirections (5 by default - can be changed)
+- and most important the user-agent header will not show powershell as the agent but it randomly will use from(chrome,firefox/safari,IE,opera)
 - results will be saved it 4 different files ()

 Script has 2 parameters.